Ciao! My name is Theodore Keloglou. I work on pod network, a high-performance blockchain built for (a) global, (b) fast, (c) fair markets.

 Laniakea Books is a public-domain publishing house based out of London, England.
 We publish brand new books dedicated to the public domain from day one.

-London College of Political Technology, Newspeak House is an independent residential college founded in 2015 in which I contribute as member and lecturer.
-We have a course on political technology and I teach a module on Digital Protocols.
+London College of Political Technology, Newspeak House is an independent residential college founded in 2015 in which I contribute as faculty member.
+We have a course on political technology and I have a list of topics as course activites.

 research

-Protocols.
-Reliability and speed are two of the most important aspects of software.
+[ Protocols ] Reliability and speed are two of the most important aspects of software.
 Decentralisation can enable both, as long as we figure out the right way to coordinate everything together.
-This is what we explore at pod.network.

 books

-- Shambhala: The Sacred Path of the Warrior, Chögyam Trungpa, 1984
+3. Shambhala: The Sacred Path of the Warrior, Chögyam Trungpa (1984)

 My email address is theo@torchandzen.com